National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Who we are & about this role

-We believe the future of biotech will be driven by combining diverse natural data sets with cutting-edge AI algorithms.
+We believe the future of biotech will combine diverse natural data sets with cutting-edge AI algorithms.
 We've built the largest ethically sampled biodiversity database and demonstrated state-of-the-art models in biology.
-After raising $60 million in Series B funding, we're expanding our team to develop next-generation biological foundation models.
-This role involves developing AI strategy, leading the AI team, and managing academic and industry partnerships, working in a highly collaborative environment of scientists and engineers.
+After raising $60 million in Series B funding, we are expanding our team and resources to develop next-generation biological foundation models.
+This role involves steering our AI strategy, leading the AI team, and managing collaborations with academia and industry, including partnerships with major tech companies.
+You'll develop AI strategies based on innovative, science-driven data in a collaborative environment.

 Responsibilities